MultithreadCorner/Hydra.Python/docs/Events.rst

   - ``Flags``  This method returns the iterator of flags.
 Syntax:

-      - iterator = event.Flags()  # event can be of host or device type and than can be used to iterator over the values.
+      - iterator = event.Flags()  # event can be of the host or device type and then can be used to iterator over the values.
         For example ``for flag in iterator: print(flag)``

   - ``Weights``  This method returns the iterator of weights.
 Syntax:

-      - iterator = event.Weights()  # event can be of host or device type and than can be used to iterator over the values.
+      - iterator = event.Weights()  # event can be of the host or device type and then can be used to iterator over the values.
         For example ``for weight in iterator: print(weight)``

-  - ``Daughters``  This method returns the iterator of daughter at given index (index <= number of particle).
+  - ``Daughters``  This method returns the iterator of daughters at given index (index <= number of the particle).
 Syntax:

-      - iterator = event.Daughters(i)  # event can be of host or device type and than can be used to iterator over the values.
+      - iterator = event.Daughters(i)  # event can be of the host or device type and then can be used to iterator over the values.
         For example ``for daughter in iterator: print(daughter)`` Will print out the ith particle state in all the events.

   - ``Events``  This method returns the iterator of events.
 Syntax:

-      - iterator = event.Events()  # event can be of host or device type and than can be used to iterator over the values.
+      - iterator = event.Events()  # event can be of the host or device type and then can be used to iterator over the values.
         For example ``for e in iterator: print(e)`` Will print out all the events where each event will have the N daughters and the weight of the event.

   - ``SetMaxWeight``  Sets the maximum weight of the events.
 Syntax: